Advocate

 2025 LEGISLATIVE ASKS

-To access the Connecticut United Ways 2025 Policy Agenda, click here.
+To download our 2025 Legislative Agenda, click here.

 #1 Legislative Priority: Child Tax Credit